 Where can I find an Outpatient Detox Facility?

 Unfortunately, this type of service is fairly new so researching “rehabs” in Google may not provide you the answers you are looking for.
-However, we have compiled a list of websites that provide outpatient medical detox here in Utah.
+However, we have compiled the solution here in Utah.
+Schedule and appointment today by giving us a call at 801-503-9211.

 Remember that Outpatient Medical Detox isn’t for everyone, we aren’t advocating for outpatient or inpatient, rather we are trying to inform you of the different options out there.
 Please use this information and make the decision today to get the help you need.
 Life is much better after recovery.